-Although breadcrumbs didn’t work out so well in Hansel and Gretel due to the fact that the birds ate them, they work exceedingly well in helping visitors and search engine robots from getting lost while wading through your website.
+While their breadcrumbs trail didn’t work out so well in Hansel and Gretel, they work exceedingly well in helping visitors and search engine bots from getting lost while wading through your website.

-Not only do they make your website more accessible, but they also have some implications to your SEO that may prove beneficial enough to take the small amount of time required to implement breadcrumbs.
+Not only do they make your website more accessible in Google search results, but they also have some implications to your SEO that may prove beneficial enough to take the small amount of time required to implement breadcrumbs.

 Let’s explore the different types of breadcrumbs, how you might use them and their various implications in terms of how they might prove beneficial to your SEO efforts.

-When used properly, they can add context to the innermost of your pages while reducing many of the factors that might negatively affect your site’s SEO, such as your bounce rate.
+When used properly, they can add context to your innermost web pages while reducing many of the factors that might negatively affect your site’s SEO, such as your bounce rate.

-While there are many variations of breadcrumbs, they generally fall into one of the three following types:
+While there are many variations of breadcrumbs and breadcrumb schema markup, they generally fall into one of the three following types:

 1. Location Breadcrumbs – These are breadcrumbs that trace back through the different layers of your website.
-Following one of these breadcrumbs will allow users to visit a page that plays host to similar pages in the same category.An example would be: Home > Law > Finances > Bankruptcy Information.
+Following one of these breadcrumbs will allow users to visit a page that plays host to similar pages in the same category.An example of hierarchy based breadcrumbs would be: Home > Law > Finances > Bankruptcy Information.

 That means multiple breadcrumbs can lead to the same page.